mwilsnd/SkyrimSE-SmoothCam/README.md

 > Camera movement is very jittery when rotating around the player character.

 This is most commonly caused by local-space interpolation when you have a low frame rate.
-You can eliminate the jitter by keeping local space interpolation enabled and setting the method to "linear" and follow rate to "1.0".
+You can eliminate the jitter by keeping local space interpolation enabled and setting the method to "linear" and both follow rates to "1.0".

 > I used the "Load Next Preset" hotkey and now it doesn't work anymore.